Jasonpat/comparative-oncogenomics-canine-feline-mammary-cancer/README.md

 ### Step 2 — Cat gene-list mapping and Hallmark ORA

-Feline UP- and DOWN-regulated gene lists are mapped to human gene symbols.
+Feline upregulated and downregulated gene lists are mapped to human gene symbols.
 The ORA universe is fixed as the intersection between the canine-derived human ortholog universe and MSigDB Hallmark genes.

 Hallmark ORA is performed using `clusterProfiler::enricher()`.